gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

 * `Tyanko Aleksiev <tyanko.alexiev@gmail.com>`_

-This guide is to be used as reference for the installation of OpenStack `Havana` during the: `GridKa School 2014 - Training Session on OpenStack`.
+This guide is to be used as reference for the installation of OpenStack `Icehouse` during the: `GridKa School 2014 - Training Session on OpenStack`.

-Goal of the tutorial is to end up with a small installation of OpenStack Havana on a set of different Ubuntu 12.04 virtual machines.
+Goal of the tutorial is to end up with a small installation of OpenStack Icehouse on a set of different Ubuntu 14.04 virtual machines.

 Since our focus is to explain the most basic components of OpenStack